 (4) A Judge of the Federal Court may, at any time while the examiner is authorised under an order made under this section to retain a passport issued to a person, upon application made by the person, revoke the order and, if the order is revoked, the examiner must forthwith return the passport to the person.

 (5) In this section —

-“Australia” includes the external Territories.
+Australia includes the external Territories.

 Part 4 — Search warrants

 29. Search warrants

 (1) An eligible person may apply to an issuing officer for the issue of a warrant under subsection (2) if —